facebookresearch/habitat-lab/habitat_baselines/il/README.md

 ## EDFE model (Encoder-Decoder for Feature Extraction)-

 ### Information:
-This is a encoder-decoder network that takes RGB input and generates an RGB reconstruction, a Depth map and a a Segmentation map.
+This is an encoder-decoder network that takes RGB input and generates an RGB reconstruction, a Depth map and a a Segmentation map.
 The encoder from this network is extracted and used as a frozen feature extractor for subsequent VQA and NAV trainers.

 (more information about network in Appendix B of [paper](https://embodiedqa.org/paper.pdf)).